orionrobots/orionrobots.github.io/wiki/building_a_battle_robot.md

 </p>
 <p>In terms of working area, make sure that the flooring is suitable, and wont be easily damaged by dropping metal or you don't mind getting oil on it too much.
 A family living room is not suitable except maybe for ant weight robots.
 Make sure you have enough room for the whole team to work when they need to - even if that means some parts being done in different peoples garages then pulled together later (this means having good modular design as discussed above).
 If you are limited for elbow room, tools become extremely dangerous.
 </p>
 <p>A gung-ho team member who flaunts safety recommendations and refuses to wear safety gear can be a real liability to the team - it is worth being fairly firm/stern on the subject.
-In my observations - girls do tend to be more sensible with regards to these things.
 </p>
 <p>It is better to call in help from team members, than to fall behind.
 It is better to fall behind than stay up till 3am every morning finishing it though.
 Tired builders are an accident waiting to happen - whether the victim will be you or the build is entirely a matter of luck - just don't take that risk.
 </p>